Tulisa: In the media

-Drugs trial
+Drugs trial entrapment

-On 4 June 2013, Tulisa was arrested by police on suspicion of supplying class A drugs and bailed to a date in July 2013.
+Following a tabloid newspaper sting operation, Tulisa was arrested by police on 4 June 2013 on suspicion of supplying class A drugs and bailed to a date in July 2013.
 Two residential properties had been searched as part of the investigation.
 She was formally charged on 9 December with "being concerned in the supply of Class A drugs" and appeared at Westminster Magistrates' Court on 19 December where she denied being involved with the supply of 13.9 grams of cocaine.
 She was granted unconditional bail and then appeared at Southwark Crown Court on 9 January 2014.

 The trial date was set for 14 July 2014.
 The case was dismissed as the judge believed prosecution witness and undercover journalist Mazher Mahmood had lied to the court.
 Mahmood was later sent to prison for 15 months.
 In July 2014, her documentary Tulisa: The Price of Fame premiered on BBC Three to a moderate success, attracting 615,000 viewers (3.8% of the audience within its time slot).
 In April 2015, Justice Nicholas Kearns, President of the Irish High Court, described her as having been "cruelly deceived in a shabby sting operation", but dismissed her attempt to sue the Irish Sun for defamation.

 Following the collapse of her drug trial, The Guardians Suzanne Moore discussed her reputation, and wrote that "Tulisa is famously a working class girl made good, though of course made good is never what she is allowed to be".
 In Moore's opinion, "Tulisa has been branded by the media as a chav and therefore almost anything can be said about her".

-On 14th August 2025, Tulisa released her book “Judgement”.
-It is heavily centred on the year of the drugs trial and is described as “part reflection, part diary written in the eye of the storm”.
+On 14 August 2025, Tulisa released her book, Judgement.
+It is heavily centred on the year of the drugs trial and is described as "part reflection, part diary written in the eye of the storm".
 She elaborates on the lengths The Sun on Sunday went to entrap her, including how she was encouraged to lie about being familiar with illegal drug deals, by an undercover journalist, in order to boost the chances of securing a movie role.